23 MAY 2017, 23:59 UTC/GMT

 What types of papers should be submitted to SIGGRAPH Asia?

 The Technical Papers program is the most competitive of these three.
 Technical Papers give you a chance to work out your ideas at greater length and describe them in a citable archive.
 The Technical Briefs program provides a dynamic forum for new and thought-provoking ideas, techniques, and applications in graphics and especially at the intersections of graphics with audio, image, video and human-computer interaction (HCI).
 It is ideal for presenting innovative ideas that are well polished, high-impact practical contributions that build on existing research, and cool "tricks" that help users solve challenging problems.
+Posters provide an opportunity to disseminate ideas and get feedback from colleagues, but do not represent a citable research paper.

 Can I submit after the deadline?